 The Art of Friendship - Ale

-Those who truly care will stay.
-That’s the law of nature.
-Gratefully, most of my friends are maintain-less.
-Entering a work life, we don’t talk regularly as we realize we are getting busy.
-But, if we want to, we do.
-We’ll find a time to make it happen.
-And, you know, living in a remote area and having bunch of people who do contact you is heart-warming.
+Those who truly care would stay.
+That was the law of nature.
+Gratefully, most of my friends were less maintenance.
+Entering a work life, we didn’t talk regularly as we realized each of us was getting busy.
+But, if we wanted to, we did.
+We would find a time to make it happen.
+And, you know, living in a remote area and having a bunch of people who did contact you was heart-warming.

 People say your number of friends will get smaller as you get older.
 It suddenly reminded me of Ale.
 God, if it gets smaller, please save him for me.
 He was a nice friend, a good listener, gentle, wise, patient, and maintain-less.
 It’s been a long time since our last conversation.
 The only thing I could do back then was bringing out all my disappointment on my personal blog.
 A few months later, Ale contacted me.
 He said that HE READ MY POST and felt sorry.
 HAHAHA I was so embarrassed.
 He asked me for a short meetup when I come home.

 And here we were.
 Sitting in a coffee shop.
 Putting our best effort to fix our precious friendship.
 I kept asking Ada apa? but Ale stayed silent.
 It felt a bit tense in the beginning.
 It might be hard for him (as a man) to express a feeling directly in person, so I broke the ice by sharing my experiences living in the eastern part of Indonesia.
 The atmosphere got better.
 We started talking like in the old days.
 Endless.
 Fruitful.
 Shortly, Ale told a deep confession about how he felt about me.
 Thank God, our friendship was restored.